LinnPinnFinn/Write-a-Data-Science-Blog-Post/README.md

 # Write a Data Science Blog Post
-Project part of Udacity's Data Science Nanodegree
+Project part of Udacity's Data Scientist Nanodegree

 ## Project Motivation
 As an aspiring data scientist myself, I am interested in understanding what to focus on when trying to break into the data science industry.
 To understand this better, I am trying answer some questions related to this with the help of survey data from Kaggle's yearly DS & ML survey for 2019: